Han Dongfang

 Han was born in the impoverished village of Nanweiquan in Shanxi and first came to international prominence as a railway worker in Beijing.
 He helped set up the Beijing Workers’ Autonomous Federation (BWAF) during the Tiananmen Square protests of 1989.
 The BWAF was the People's Republic of China's first independent trade union, established as an alternative to the Party-controlled All-China Federation of Trade Unions.

 The BWAF was disbanded after the June 4 crackdown, and Han was placed at the top of the Chinese government’s most-wanted list.
-He turned himself into the police and was imprisoned for 22 months without trial until he contracted tuberculosis in prison and was released in April 1991.
+He turned himself in to the police and was imprisoned for 22 months without trial until he contracted tuberculosis in prison and was released in April 1991.
 He spent a year in the U.S. undergoing medical treatment before returning to China in August 1993.
 On his return, he was arrested in Guangzhou and expelled to Hong Kong, where he still lives today.

 In 1994, he established China Labour Bulletin, a Hong Kong-based non-governmental organization that seeks to uphold and defend the rights of workers across China.

 In addition to his work at CLB, Han conducts regular interviews with workers and peasants across China on Radio Free Asia.
-These interviews give insight into lives of workers in China, and are broadcast three times weekly on shortwave radio.
+These interviews give insight into lives of workers in China and are broadcast three times weekly on shortwave radio.

 Education and work

 Han graduated high school in Beijing but did not attend college or university.
-Despite this, Han was an avid reader of everything from Greek to Chinese classics and worked as an assistant librarian at Beijing Normal University.
+Despite this, he was an avid reader of everything from Greek to Chinese classics and worked as an assistant librarian at Beijing Normal University.
 In 1983, attracted by higher wages, Han began a job at the Fengtai Locomotive Maintenance Section in Beijing.
-While working there Han's feelings about workers' rights were emboldened, as he saw China's "savage" economic policies had a lack for regard for China's "society and environment."
+While working there his feelings about workers' rights were emboldened, as he saw China's "savage" economic policies had a lack for regard for China's "society and environment."
 Because of this, Han believed that workers needed to protect and represent their own interests, which most likely served as a key incentive for him to join the BWAF.

 Public Security Soldiers Corps

 In 1980, Han decided to join the Gong An Bing, or Public Security Soldiers Corps.
-After going through basic training at the Qinghe prison labor camp, Han was given command of a squad consisting of 12 men.
-During an annual review of the camp, Han claimed that officers were stealing a third of the food rations from his men, and that his men were also being beaten and abused.
-Han then claimed that these acts were in violation of Chairman Mao's teachings that officers and soldiers should share good and bad fortunes and be treated as equals.
-Han's application to join the Communist Party was then allegedly destroyed by a battalion commandant the following day.
+After going through basic training at the Qinghe prison labor camp, he was given command of a squad consisting of 12 men.
+During an annual review of the camp, he claimed that officers were stealing a third of the food rations from his men, and that his men were also being beaten and abused.
+Han claimed that these acts were in violation of Chairman Mao's teachings that officers and soldiers should share good and bad fortunes and be treated as equals.
+Han's application to join the Communist Party was allegedly destroyed by a battalion commandant the following day.